jukindle/docs-autolab/book/AIDO/50_megacity_setup/90_maintenance.md

 ## Clean the contacts

-Both the brass rails from the charging rail tiles as well as those mounted to the current collector start to oxidate over time.
-Clean both regularly by using either acetone, sandpaper or both together.
+The brass rails from the charging rail tiles start to oxidate over time.
+Clean them regularly by using either acetone, sandpaper or both together.

 Note: Do not touch the brass after cleaning it - this will ensure a slower oxidation process and require you to clean the contacts less.